IIT (BHU) Varanasi: Rankings

-IIT (BHU) Varanasi was also ranked 10 among engineering colleges, by the National Institutional Ranking Framework (NIRF) in 2024 and 30 overall.
+IIT (BHU) Varanasi was also ranked 10th among engineering colleges and 31st overall (in India), by the National Institutional Ranking Framework (NIRF) in 2025.

 Library facilities

-IIT (BHU) Varanasi has a Main Library and five independent departmental libraries.
+IIT (BHU) Varanasi Main Library comprises the Shreenivas Deshpande Library and five departmental libraries.
 The main library has a collection of books across streams in engineering, science, and technology, along with a host of books in humanities, social sciences, and literary fiction.

-The library has about 1,38,000 volumes of books, journals, theses, reports, and pamphlets.
+The library has about 1,42,000 volumes of books, journals, theses, reports, and pamphlets.
 Basic facilities like circulation, scanning, printing, and photocopying amenities are also available in this Wi-Fi-enabled library.
 The library has a sitting capacity of more than 600 students.
 The faculty and students can have access to these facilities by registering themselves.